 For a bialgebra (cf. the next section), this is a familiar diagram, as it is the right-hand side of one of the equations.
 In that context, it is also a normal form.
 That is, none of the bialgebra rules can be applied, so this diagram is considered fully simplified.
 However, for Frobenius semi-algebras there are two different rules that apply: $\FS 3$ and $\FS 4$.
-Let's look at the hypergraph we obtain when we apply each of these two rules
+Let us have a look at the hypergraph we obtain when we apply each of these two rules

 Note that these two rule applications act on disjoint sets of hyperedges, and yet they still interfere with each other.
 In particular, applying $\FS{3}$ introduces a new path from the leftmost $\delta$-hyperedge in hypergraph~\eqref{eq:counter-ex-fs3} to the rightmost $\mu$-hyperedge.
 Whereas these two hyperedges previously defined a convex sub-hypergraph of $G$, they are no longer convex after $\FS{3}$ has been applied.
-Consequently, these no longer define a valid matching for $\FS{4}$.
+Consequently, these no longer define a valid match for $\FS{4}$.
 Similarly, applying $\FS{4}$ to $G$ in \eqref{eq:counter-ex-fs4} blocks the application of $\FS{3}$.
-In fact, neither of the hypergraphs \eqref{eq:counter-ex-fs3} or \eqref{eq:counter-ex-fs4} contain a matching for any of the rules of $\FS{}$.
-Hence, we distinct hypergraphs $H_1, H_2$ arising from $G$ which cannot be rewritten into the same hypergraph by the rules of $\FS{}$, so $\FS{}$ is not confluent.
+In fact, neither of the hypergraphs \eqref{eq:counter-ex-fs3} or \eqref{eq:counter-ex-fs4} contain a match for any of the rules of $\FS{}$.
+Hence, we have distinct hypergraphs $H_1$ and $H_2$ arising from $G$ that cannot be rewritten into the same hypergraph by the rules of $\FS{}$, so $\FS{}$ is not confluent. \end{example}